WessellUrdata/kpf-qt/readme.md

-# KPF Qt
+# KPF Qt (for Linux)

-## Requirements - Win32
+## About

-Qt 5 Framework.
-(Qt 5.13.0)
-Visual Studio (2017 or 2019)
+Unlike the upstream version, this version aims to only support Linux (simply because I don't have a Windows machine to test on).
+Therefore, all Windows specific code has been removed.

 ## Requirements - Linux

-Qt 5 Framework. - Required to compile & run

 ### Qt5 install Arch